-With the much-maligned millennials now a fully established part of the workforce, recruiters have a new challenge on their hands with Generation Z. Referring to those born between 1995 & 2005, Gen Z are starting to make their presence felt to recruiters.
+With the much-maligned millennials now a fully established part of the workforce, recruiters have a new challenge on their hands with Generation Z. Gen Z are starting to make their presence felt to recruiters.
 This generation are now starting to staff graduate and junior roles in greater numbers.

-Also, rather than growing up with changing technology like the millennial generation, Gen Z are born into a world saturated with touch screens, AI and machine learning.
+Also, rather than growing up with changing technology like the millennial generation, Gen Z (those born between 1995 & 2005)are born into a world saturated with touch screens, AI and machine learning.
 Things that seem futuristic and advanced to past generations are things that Gen Z take granted.

 So how do you attract these bright young things?